 The Institutional and Data Repository portion of the AU Digital Research Archive (AUDRA) provides open access to and preserves intellectual outputs and assets of American University and its faculty and students, including papers, presentations, reports, datasets, recordings, theses & dissertations, and course syllabi.

 The AU Digital Research Archive (AUDRA), comprised of digital content from the American University Archives, Special Collections, and Institutional Repository (IR), is hosted at the Washington Research Library Consortium headquarters.
-The Content Areas column on the left gives the user direct access to selected sections of the site.
+The Content Areas column on the right gives the user direct access to selected sections of the site.

 ArXiv - arXiv is an archive of electronic preprints in the fields of physics, mathematics, non-linear science, computer science, quantitative biology and statistics.
 The contents of arXiv conform to Cornell University academic standards. arXiv is owned, operated and funded by Cornell University and is also partially funded by the National Science Foundation